People involved in Family Law disputes are encouraged by the Family Court to resolve their disputes without going to Court or to a Judge to decide.

 Click here for more information about our fees and pricing.

-We keep the cost of your first appointment low so you get to meet us before you choose us.
+We keep the cost of your first appointment low so you get to meet us before you choose to retain us.
 This fee includes an hour long appointment with an experienced lawyer, plus a 15 minute follow up phone call from that lawyer a few days later, once you have thought about the advice given, and what you want to do next.

 To speak with an experienced family lawyer about your situation is the best thing you can do.
 It really is worth finding out as much as you can about what happens in a separation.
 Do not put off coming to see us because you don’t think it’s worth it.
 It is always worth discussing your situation and your options with a lawyer.